Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Simulations are Not the Real Deal

-When I asked the trainers about these things, they really didn’t have a particularly strong opinion.
+When I asked the coaches about these things, they really didn’t have a particularly strong opinion.
 They see them as artificial constructs rather than real challenges.
 Rob Shaul put it to me bluntly:

 I would recommend civilians skip these artificial events, and rather plan and complete real outdoor adventures on their own.
 I.e., instead of signing up for a GoRuck event, teach yourself to bowhunt or plan a week-long high country backpacking/fishing trip in the Bridger Wilderness.
 Instead of a Spartan race, plan, train for and complete a Rim to Rim hike of the Grand Canyon.